Azure/commercial-marketplace-data-offer-accelerator/README.md

 The code in this repository is a proof-of-concept to allow selling of data within the Azure Marketplace and is not considered production ready.

-## Intallation Instructions and Examples
+## Installation Instructions and Examples

 Below are instructions, videos, and helpful resources to get up and running to publish Data Offer on the Azure Marketplace and to understand the purchase experience.